 It keeps track of where the money comes from so you’re not surprised, you’re prepared

 Once you’ve identified your expenses, it’s now time to do the same for your sources of income.
 This could be from work, your parents, freelance jobs, or maybe even money you won from a lottery.

-This gives you a clear picture of your financial situation, and makes you more efficient in living within your means and enjoy a debt-free life with savings you can lean on in case of emergencies.
+This gives you a clear picture of your financial situation and makes you more efficient in living within your means and enjoy a debt-free life with savings you can lean on in case of emergencies.

-Because bookkeeping is something you have to do every day to avoid it building up, you’ll always be able to determine if you’re spending within your means, or have extra income you can treat yourself too (after savings, of course!).
+Because bookkeeping is something you have to do every day to avoid it building up, you’ll always be able to determine if you’re spending within your means, or have an extra income you can treat yourself too (after savings, of course!).
 If you’re over your budget, adjust accordingly!
 Cut expenses where you can and funnel your income until your debt is cleared.

 Being in control of your finances is much easier when you apply bookkeeping methods to a budget, and bookkeeping itself doesn’t have to complicated.
-Simply maintain the discipline of tracking your money every day, and you’ll be able to avoid unnecessary expenses such as past due fees and ‘surprise’ expenses from little, yet accumulated things you may have forgotten spending on. – Alleli Aspili
+Simply maintain the discipline of tracking your money every day, and you’ll be able to avoid unnecessary expenses such as past-due fees and ‘surprise’ expenses from little, yet accumulated things you may have forgotten spending on. - Alleli Aspili

 Alleli is Senior Specialist for Business Development at Infinit-O, an ISO-certified BPO company that caters SMEs.
 She is responsible for maintaining Infinit-O, Infinit Contact, Infinit Datum, Infinit Healthcare and Infinit Accounting websites.

 The views & opinions expressed in this special guest post are the author’s and do not necessarily reflect the opinions & views of MoneyMax.ph as a whole.